THE GOLDEN TEAPOT

 In August of 1990, in an effort to improve the community’s civic awareness and appreciation, the Foyle Civic Trust held a Shop Front Competition.
 The general public nominated their favourite shops, 261 in total.
 From these the judges selected the Acorn, the Linenhall and the Sentinel as the winners, with each owner receiving a prize of £250.
 St. Columb’s College and Steelstown Primary school received special prizes in recognition for the quality of artwork in their nominations.

 Fallers began restoration work on the teapot in the 1990s.
 David Thomas, a highly skilled silversmith who had previously worked in the firm’s jewellery workshop carried out the restoration.
 He carefully removed the dents, repaired holes, replaced the iron base with copper and strengthened the teapot on the inside with fibreglass matting.
 Finally he applied fine gold leaf to the entire exterior.

 At that time a replica iron wall bracket was made in a local engineering works but in 2000 it was decided to re-design the fixing to meet to-day’s safety standards.
-Local engineer Edward Meenan designed and built a new bracket in stainless steel box section coated in black powder for long term ascetics and to prevent water staining on the teapot.
+Local engineer Edward Meenan designed and built a new bracket in stainless steel box section.
+It was coated in black powder for long term ascetics and to prevent water staining on the teapot.
 It will also allow the teapot to be easily removed for cleaning and re-gilding every five years or so.